 We recommend adding the Total Research Hours field to the Applicant Header for the Combined MD-PhD programs.
 This field only applies to Combined MD-PhD programs and is visible in the Applicant Header even when there is no data to display; it is important to assign it to this program only as there will be no data in this field for any other program type.

 How to create and manage groups of applicants.

 Tip: Before creating Lists, be sure to review this section in detail, including these three important topics:

-Tip: Once you set up a User, they must be assigned to the programs in their organization in order for them to view any data or perform admissions tasks.
+Tip: Once you set up a User, they must be assigned to the programs in their organization for them to view any data or perform admissions tasks.

 |8.
 Contact Support||Additional support resources.|

-As you become more familiar with WebAdMIT for AMCAS and begin building Export templates, note that it is important to save every 10 minutes.
+- As you become more familiar with WebAdMIT for AMCAS and begin building Export templates, note that it is important to save every 10 minutes.
 Because the work that you do in the template is not interacting with the server, it is possible for you to be signed out of the session and lose your work.
-Click here for more information on creating Exports.
+For more information, review our Creating Exports documentation.

 - Each program type has its own Applicant Gateway (including all of the available activities).

 - These Gateways must be submitted by a school user for activation by WebAdMIT for AMCAS Support and then synced to WebAdMIT for AMCAS before they can be accessed by applicants to complete activities.